Looking for a baseball chest protector for you or your loved one? Then you've come to the right place!

 A strong choice to round out our top three picks

 The Mizuno Samurai is a popular product, and for good reason.
 It provides very good protection, has an attractive design (and multiple color options), and contains different value added features.

 It is very lightweight and comfortable, and has detachable wings and dual shoulder caps to allow for a more customized fit.

-Ventilation is also good on the Samurai, and the back of the chest protector is made of a breathable mesh.
+Ventilation is also good on the Samurai, and the back of this chest protector is made of a breathable mesh material.

 Designed to ensure low rebounds when blocking the baseball